Fall Color In DeSoto State Park

 In North Alabama the highlands transform into a bright sea of yellow poplars, scarlet dogwoods, orange maples, and golden hickories.
 Autumn-blooming wildflowers carpet the landscape around every corner.

 Fall is our busiest time of year, so be sure to make your reservations for our motel rooms, Log or Rustic cabins, Chalets, & Campsites well in advance.

-Brightness and depth of color have begun to fade, though there is still a small amount of bright color.
-Leaf drop has begun and will accelerate from this point.
+Brightness and depth of color have begun to fade, though there is still a good amount of bright color.
+Leaf drop will begin soon and will accelerate from this point.